 Despite the miracles, joy, belief, and water baptism, everyone knew the Samaritans had not yet received the Spirit.
 Philip, Peter, and John all expected a particular sign and knew the Samaritans did not have the Spirit due to the absence of the sign.

 Everyone knew the Samaritans received the Spirit at the moment Peter and John laid hands on them.
 There must have been a definite sign for everyone to perceive this with such certainty.
 Moreover, this sign was more than an emotional feeling, a confession of faith, or water baptism, since those had occurred earlier.
-Neither were they looking for a manifestation of any miracle or any spiritual gift, because healing and casting out of spirits had already occurred.
+Neither were they looking for a manifestation of any miracle or any spiritual gift because healing and casting out of spirits had already occurred.

 There must have been a definite, supernatural sign for Simon the Magician to be impressed enough to desire it.
 Simon apparently wanted to buy and use this miracle in his magical shows; he desired the power to lay hands on people and have the miraculous sign manifest itself.
 Again the sign was much more than an expression of joy, a confession of faith, or praise to God, all of which could be counterfeited with ease and none of which would impress a magician or his skeptical audience.
-Moreover, this sign impressed Simon in a way that all the other miracles had not.
+Moreover, these signs impressed Simon in a way that all the other miracles had not.

 There are signs of an impartation of the Spirit by the apostles which we do not appear to understand fully, because it differs from any impartation of the Spirit with which we have experience.
 These points assume that the indications of the Spirit’s coming on the disciples were such as we find at Pentecost.
 There was some gift of tongues, or preaching, or praying – some outward sign which all could realize.
 (The Pulpit Commentary)

-Of course, in the Pentecostal account only tongues served as the outward sign of the Spirit baptism itself.
+Of course, in the Pentecostal account, only tongues served as the outward sign of the Spirit baptism itself.
 Neither preaching or praying is a possibility, since neither is a unique, miraculous sign and since the Samaritans had already observed both.

-Paul Spoke in Tongues
+Paul the Apostle Spoke in Tongues

 Acts 9 indicates that Paul received the Spirit but it gives no description of this event.
 As a result, the passage does not mention speaking in tongues.
 Paul, however, spoke in tongues frequently, for he later thanked God for the gift of tongues, (1 Corinthians 14:18).
 Since he taught that speaking in tongues came by the Spirit (1 Corinthians 12:8-10), it is consistent to assume that he first spoke in tongues when he received the Spirit, just as everyone else did.

-Like the Ephesian account, Paul’s witness demonstrates that tongues was not just a one-time, unrepeatable event in the Early Church.
+Like the Ephesian account, Paul’s witness demonstrates that tongues were not just a one-time, unrepeatable event in the Early Church.
 Paul, a Jew, spoke in tongues long after the Jews at Pentecost did, and he continued to do so in his devotion and ministry.

 (If this post was helpful to you please consider leaving your feedback in the comments section at the bottom.
 It would be a great encouragement to me personally.)